zichongkao/selectstarsql/innocence.md

 <br>
 <a name="aggregations"></a>
-## Aggregations
+## Aggregate Functions
-There are two numbers we need to find:
+There are two numbers we need to calculate the proportion:

-1. <p>Number of executions with claims of innocence.</p>
+&nbsp;&nbsp;**Numerator**: Number of executions with claims of innocence.

-2. <p>Number of executions in total.</p>
+&nbsp;&nbsp;**Denominator**: Number of executions in total.

 Until now, each row in the output has come from a single row of input.
 However, here we have both the numerator and denominator requiring information from multiple rows of input.
-This tells us we need to use an aggregation function because they <i>take multiple rows of data and combine them into one number.</i>
+This tells us we need to use an aggregate function.
+To "aggregate" means to combine multiple elements into a whole.
+Similarly, aggregation functions <i>take multiple rows of data and combine them into one number.</i>

 <br>
 <a name="count"></a>
 ## The COUNT Function
 `COUNT` is probably the most widely-used aggregate function.
 As the name suggests, it counts things!
-For instance, <code class='codeblock'>COUNT(my_column)</code> returns the number of non-null rows in `my_column`.
+For instance, <code class='codeblock'>COUNT(&lt;column&gt;)</code> returns the number of non-null rows in the column.

 <sql-exercise
   data-question="Edit the query to find how many inmates provided last statements."